jkunimune/Map-Projections/README.md

 javac --module-path '/home/jkunimune/javafx-17-sdk/lib:/home/jkunimune/apache/commons-math3-3.6.1.jar:/home/jkunimune/jtem' --add-modules javafx.controls,javafx.swing,ellipticFunctions --source-path=src src/apps/MapPlotter.java
 java --class-path '/home/jkunimune/javafx-17-sdk/lib/javafx.controls.jar:/home/jkunimune/javafx-17-sdk/lib/javafx.swing.jar:/home/jkunimune/apache/commons-math3-3.6.1.jar:/home/jkunimune/jtem/ellipticFunctions.jar:src' apps.MapPlotter
 ~~~
-As with running the .jar file, the syntax is somewhat platform-dependent; the colons might need to be semicolons, for example.
+As with running the .jar file, the syntax might be somewhat platform-dependent; the colons might need to be semicolons, for example.

+To build the JAR and MSI files, you use the Ant file `build.xml`.
+I don't know what commands are used for that; IntelliJ IDEA does it for me.
+The last step, the Javapackager, often has problems but doesn't have useful error messages (every failure mode appears to be "builder did not produce a bundle").
+Make sure you set the directories at the top of the file according to your file system, make sure the compiled Java is in the `bin/` directory, make sure none of the jar files have restricted read access or are being used by any other programs.

 There are also some Python files used to generate SVG inputs for MapDesignerVector in the src/zupplemental directory.
-To run those, you'll need a couple of packages from [PyPI](https://pypi.python.org/pypi).
+To run those, you'll need a few packages from [PyPI](https://pypi.python.org/pypi).
 Just install Python 3 and pip, and then call the following from a command line (or use Anaconda or something, I don't know.
 Up to you).
 ~~~~
-pip3 install numpy pyshp
+pip3 install numpy pyshp shapely
 ~~~~

 Note that `compose_maps.py` requires input data from [naturalearthdata.com](http://www.naturalearthdata.com/downloads/), which should be downloaded and placed in `src/zupplemental/shapefiles/`.